 In 1969, Head Start was transferred from the Office of Economic Opportunity to the Office of Child Development in the US Department of Health, Education and Welfare, and has now become a program within the Administration on Children, Youth and Families in the Department of Health and Human Services.
 A well established, though still an innovative program, Head Start has had a strong impact on communities and early childhood programs across the country.

 Head Start programs are operated by over 1500 community-based organizations.
 Grantees include school districts, universities, community health centers, tribal governments, Alaska Native Corporation, city and county governments, Community Action Agencies, and other profit and nonprofit organizations.

-Salt Lake Community Action Program’s Head Start History
+Utah Community Action’s Head Start History

 Head Start Service Facts

 - We serve over 2400 families during the school year.